 All prospective and retrospective pregnancy cases exposed to inclisiran during pregnancy or prior to LMP reported to the Novartis global safety database (Argus) will be eligible for the NIS.
-The pregnancy cases may be collected from healthcare providers (HCPs) and non-HCPs; however, if a non-HCP reports a pregnancy case and doesn't consent to contacting their HCP to confirm the data reported in the FU checklists, they are not included in the analyses (see also exclusion criteria below).
+This includes cases from spontaneous post-marketing reporting (including personal communication with healthcare providers), Novartis clinical trials, post-marketing observational studies, patient-oriented programs (if applicable), and scientific publications.
+The pregnancy cases from spontaneous post-marketing reporting may be collected from healthcare providers (HCPs) and non-HCPs; however, if a non-HCP reports a pregnancy case and doesn't consent to contacting their HCP to confirm the data reported in the FU checklists, they are not included in the analyses (see also exclusion criteria below).
 The frequency of such cases will be noted in the reports.